Nagwam18/Nagwam18/README.md

 ---
 ## 🧠 About Me

-AI & Machine Learning Engineer with strong experience in applied machine learning, data analytics, and generative AI.
+AI Engineer specializing in multi-agent systems, LLM integration, and intelligent automation.
-Skilled in developing scalable AI solutions with a focus on automation and real-world impact.
-Proficient in TensorFlow, Scikit-learn, and deep learning tools.
+Skilled in designing and deploying end-to-end AI solutions across NLP and predictive modeling, with strong expertise in Python and deep learning frameworks.
-Collaborative, results-oriented, and dedicated to solving meaningful problems through data-driven approaches.
+Passionate about advancing AI and automation to deliver scalable, autonomous, and user-centric systems.

 ---